-Inherited Traits and acquired traits for third grade.
-Students will learn that traits can be influenced by the environment and that some traits provide an advantage to organisms.
-Some traits are inherited, some traits are acquired.
-This resource is aligned with the NGSS standards for 3rd grade 3-LS3-1, 3-LS3-2 and 3-LS4-2 You will love this no-prep, ready to go unit on heredity, inherited traits, acquired traits, and more for third-grade science.
-See more details on this unit on my blog Inherited and Acquired Traits
+Do you need to teach about Inherited and acquired traits?
+Students will learn that the environment can influence traits and that some traits provide an advantage to organisms.
+Some traits are inherited, and some traits are acquired.
+Inherited traits may provide an advantage that can be passed on to offspring.
+You will love this no-prep, ready-to-go unit on heredity, inherited traits, acquired traits, and more for third-grade science.
+See more details on this unit on my blog, Inherited and Acquired Traits

 This resource addresses the NGSS Disciplinary Core Ideas of Heredity: Inheritance and Variation of Traits and Biological Evolution: Unity and Diversity.

 These three standards are fully addressed through this resource.
-This is a great introduction to genetics and heredity.
+This is an excellent introduction to genetics and heredity.

 See more ideas for teaching about inherited and acquired traits.

 3-LS3-1 Analyze and interpret data to provide evidence that plants and animals have traits inherited from parents and that variation of these traits exists in a group of similar organisms.

 3-LS3-2.
 Use evidence to support the explanation that traits can be influenced by the environment.

 3-LS4-2.Use evidence to construct an explanation for how

 the variations in characteristics among individuals of the same species may provide advantages in surviving, finding mates, and reproducing.

 Analyze data and identify patterns to provide evidence that plants and animals have traits inherited from parents.
 Examples of patterns could include the similarities and differences in traits between parent organisms and offspring and variation of traits in groups of similar organisms.